-Metro Fire has an active project for the building of a fire station currently in the design phase.
-At year-end, \$406,314 has been spent-to-date with a remaining commitment with contractors of \$243,795.
+Metro Fire has an active project for the building of a fire station currently in the construction phase.
+At year-end, \$3,795,113 has been spent with a remaining commitment with contractors of \$3,056,693.
 As discussed in Note 1-C, the encumbrances and related appropriation lapse at the end of the year but are re-appropriated and become part of the subsequent year's budget because performance under the executory contract is expected in the next year.